-(CAT iii 4-8) (Smith1997:109)
+(KTU 1.17 III:4–8)

-After the massacre in her palace, Anat performs some domestic chores.
-The feminine descriptions of Anat as a female goddess make her closer and more accessible to humans; therefore, as a female figure, she can be more easily criticized.
-Likewise, the descriptions of Anat's unrestrained violence and ruthlessness, combined with the gruesome and repulsive descriptions of her so-called 'feminine' traits, also provide another layer in her transformation into a demonic figure.
+The feminine descriptions of Anat make her closer and more accessible to humans; therefore, as a female figure, she can be more easily criticized.
+Likewise, the descriptions of Anat’s unrestrained violence and ruthlessness, combined with the gruesome and repulsive descriptions of her so-called “feminine” traits, also provide another layer in her transformation into a demonic figure.

 Anat’s Connections to Death:

 Two more elements in Anat’s descriptions may have influenced her perception as a sinister and demonic deity.
-These are her associations with death and the underworld in the Baal Cycle (when Baal is killed in battle, she goes with Shapsh, the sun goddess, to the “great below,” the world of the dead, trying to resurrect him), and her frequent mentions in sacrifices and offerings’ lists in the Ugaritic ritual-cultic texts with the Plague and Destruction god Reshef.
-This association with the realm of the dead might also be considered another reason that eventually led to demonizing her image and persona.
+These are her associations with death and the underworld in the Baˁal Cycle (when Baˁal is killed in battle, she goes with Shapsh, the sun goddess, to the world of the dead to try to resurrect him), and her frequent mentions in sacrifice and offering lists in the Ugaritic ritual-cultic texts with the Plague god, Resheph.
+This association with the realm of the dead may potentially be yet another reason that she was demonized.

 Conclusion

 The phenomenon of female warrior goddesses is a dramatic and powerful literary strategy.
 The portrayals of these unique female figures suggest that they are cultural symbolic projections and a didactic means by which the conceptualization of cultural ideologies, social norms, and values are substantiated in their societies.
 Gender role reversal is a powerful tool in furthering messages directed at modes of feminine behavior.
-These independent maiden warrior goddesses with "masculine" attributes and activities cross the boundaries of the expected gender roles and pose a threat to the social order.
+These independent maiden warrior goddesses with “masculine” attributes and activities cross the boundaries of the expected gender roles and pose a threat to the social order.
 They challenge the social/religious conventions on the one hand and simultaneously draw the boundaries of the social order, thus constructing them.
-(Bal 1988, 264-265).
 The ambivalent attitude towards the warrior goddesses is characterized by the opposing ideologies incorporated within the texts that describe them.
 It is conceivable to assume that there are objectives and a meta-message behind this literary strategy.
-They tell us much about the authors/narrators/redactors' ideologies and reflect those patriarchal societies' larger worldview and agenda.
+They tell us much about the authors/narrators/redactors’ ideologies and reflect those patriarchal societies’ larger worldview and agenda.
 Such descriptions contain educational didactic messages and goals.
 These goddesses are not only female warriors performing male activities.
 They are incomplete, liminal female figures with ambiguous identities.
-The gender role reversal aspect characterizing the warrior goddesses presents them as autonomous, independent females who are not fulfilling "feminine roles" as wives and mothers and could be a threat to the social order.
-This representation is essential to demonstrating society's ambivalent attitude towards women.
-It also clarifies the dialogue of polarity between "positive" and "negative" female behavior in these traditional cultures.
+The gender role reversal aspect characterizing the warrior goddesses presents them as autonomous, independent females who are not fulfilling “feminine roles” as wives and mothers and could be a threat to the social order.
+This representation is essential to demonstrating society’s ambivalent attitude towards women.
+It also clarifies the dialogue of polarity between “positive” and “negative” female behavior in these traditional cultures.

 Through the narratives of the anomalous phenomenon of warrior goddesses, the writers acknowledge the existence of contradictions and opposing powers and the importance of the balance between order and disorder.
-The autonomous, powerful female presents a paradox of coveted-threatening females in androcentric cultures reflecting patriarchal males' desires and fantasies.
-The demonization of the warrior goddess is also a symbolic representation of the anxieties and concerns of the killing and emasculating powers attributed to these independent divine female figures, with the Canaanite/Ugaritic goddess Anat leading example.
+The autonomous, powerful female presents a paradox of coveted-threatening females in androcentric cultures, reflecting patriarchal males’ desires.
+The demonization of the warrior goddess is also a symbolic representation of the anxieties and concerns about the ability of these independent goddesses to kill and emasculate, with the Ugaritic goddess Anat a leading example.

-The violent heroines' liminality allows for better insights into social gender perception in these societies.
-By placing them within society's boundaries, they can be accepted.
+The liminality of violent heroines gives us a window into the social perception of gender in these societies.
+Only by placing them neatly within society’s boundaries can they be accepted.